 The 'Risk Profile' section of this report provides information on the key risks encountered by the Company as well as the corresponding processes for monitoring the risk exposures and the techniques in place for mitigating these risks.
-Comments have been included in the following sections to highlight where the Company is exposed to underlying risk arising from ACI.
+Comments have been included in the following sections to highlight where the Company is exposed to underlying risk arising from subsidiary businesses including ACI and AIIDAC.